-Note: Specialized resources may also be required for salvage, firefighting, hazardous materials response, and other specific hazards identified by the Safety Officer, but are not addressed in this Marine-NCP.
+Note: Specialized resources may also be required for salvage, firefighting, hazardous materials response, and other specific hazards identified by the Safety Officer, but are not addressed in this Onshore-NCP.

-KMA maintains an annually updated national inventory of oil spill response resources.
+NEMA (in coordination with KMA as the lead agency for the Marine-NCP) maintains an annually updated national inventory of oil spill response resources.
 The minimal equipment available in country, located primarily in Mombasa, is owned by KPA, KPC and private organizations (through the OSMAG Society) for responding to minor and moderate scale spills at their facilities (Figure 7-1).